 Table of contents

-Sustainable Food Systems: An introduction
+Sustainable Food Systems: An introduction / 6 Educational Possibilities of growing some of our own food / 10

 Part 1 Journeys in growing food

-- 1. Homegrown harvests: Bringing food security to an educational campus Shantu Pindoriya - 2.
-Learning as living Life lessons from my journey of growing food Samira Mukherjee - 3.
-From resistance to resilience: The journey of connecting girls' education to food sovereignty Suvarna Latha - 4.
-Gardens as community learning spaces Christopher Pareira - 5.
-The journey from food to farm to people Manasa Kambanna - 6.
-"We all need some bit of wild in us" Antara Ray - 7.
-Celebrating the anarchy of a garden J Vimalnathan - 8.
-Ground Up: Sourcing, growing and consuming food ethically Gayatri Desai - 9.
-A paradise called a garden Madhuri Somalwar - 10.
-Growing a community Vidula Mhaiskar
+- Homegrown harvests: Bringing food security to an educational campus /15

+Shantu Pindoriya

+- Learning as living Life lessons from my journey of growing food / 20

+Samira Mukherjee

+- 3. From resistance to resilience: The journey of connecting girls' education to food sovereignty / 27

+- Suvarna Latha

+4. Gardens as community learning spaces / 30

+- Christopher Pareira

+- 5. The journey from food to farm to people / 33

+- Manasa Kambanna

+- 6. "We all need some bit of wilderness in us" / 37

+- Antara Ray

+7. Celebrating the anarchy of a garden / 40

+-J Vimalnathan

+- 8. Ground Up: Sourcing, growing and consuming food ethically / 43

+- Gayatri Desai

+- 9. A paradise called a garden / 45

+- Madhuri Somalwar

+- 10. Growing a community / 46